U.S. District Court for Michigan’s Eastern District

 Jury Duty in the United States District Court

 A trial by a jury is one of the fundamental rights we enjoy in the United States.
 Through a juror’s service, they ensure that this right is afforded to all in our community.
 Federal judges and lawyers work hard to ensure representation by a fair cross-section of the community.
 Jurors do not need to have special skills, education, or knowledge.
-A good juror’s essential qualities are an open mind, a sense of fairness, and the ability to exercise sound judgment.
+A reasonable juror’s essential qualities are an open mind, a sense of fairness, and the ability to exercise sound judgment.
 Participation in jury service can be inconvenient and may necessitate sacrifices.
 It is vital to remember that service by citizens as jurors is indispensable to our judicial system.
 Given its importance, service on a jury should be considered an honor rather than an inconvenient sacrifice or an undesirable imposition.

 Court-Appointed Attorneys in Federal Court

 If you face criminal charges, it is best to retain a seasoned, effective federal criminal defense attorney.
 For those who cannot afford a retained defense counsel, the judge might appoint the Federal Defender’s Office or assign a court-appointed lawyer according to the Criminal Justice Act.
 Many appointed lawyers in federal court are dedicated, experienced, and zealous.
 Unfortunately, not all of them are as helpful as others.
 The only way to ensure you have the best federal defense attorney is to hire an attorney of your choosing privately.